ENGR 100-600 | University of Michigan

 These deliverables are described in more detail in the following sections.

-We anticipate the Critical Design Review Presentation will be a 9-minute formal presentation that will include the following sections at minimum:
+We anticipate the Critical Design Review Report will be approximately 9-15 pages.
+It will be in the form of an informal written report (memo style) and will include the following sections at minimum:

 - introduction